Nokia says too early to say how many job cuts in Alcatel deal

 "There will be some impact on headcount but we don't know the number yet," he said, adding that procurement and other costs could come down to achieve the synergy target, in addition to headcount.

-"Finland will remain an important R&D centre for us, and France will be added on," he said.
+"Finland will remain an important R&D center for us, and France will be added on," he said.

 The CEO added that he was confident the transaction would receive antitrust approval in the European Union, China and the United States.